ised-isde-canada/cbmdsp-cp-sp-overall-architecture/presigned-url-testing/README.md

 # Pre-Signed URL Proxy
-This code creates an API Gateway designed to act as an S3 pre-signed URL generator for public clients that do not have AWS credentials, so they can upload objects to an S3 bucket.
-There is a sample client script which can be used to interact with the API.
+This code creates an API Gateway designed to act as an S3 pre-signed URL generator for public clients that need to upload files to S3, but do not have AWS credentials.
+Clients can request a new multipart upload be created, request pre-signed URLs for each part of the object (as many as they need), and then complete the upload once all pieces have been uploaded.
+There is a sample client script which can be used to test the API.

 ## Deploying the CFN template
 ### Prerequisites